Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     | If the target square is within your normal range, you gain +1 die to ranged or spell attack rolls against any targets in that square, as long as you have at least one stack of Aim.

     | **Overwatch**
     | You can make an attack of opportunity with a ranged or thrown weapon against any creature entering or exiting Zero In's target square.
+However, creatures can make a tactics- or perception-adjacent skill check to determine where you are currently aiming.

   .. tab-item:: Rank 3